headerphoto

 "Rust"

 This isn't a color, it's a characteristic of the pattern.
 Seen in black, chocolate, and blue, it will take on different appearances in each color.
-Because Runner lines were used to develop this breed, rusting will occur even in the most selective lines.
-It's "par for the course".
+As stated above, it's not a fault, just "par for the course".

 Crested